Logo with black background, white and red text reading "ADHD coached".

 In 2017, I started working with my own ADHD coach.
 After a promotion and a job change, I realised that coaching and support for people like me in mid-career, millennial professionals was nearly impossible to find.
 So I decided to become that person for others in 2019.

 Today, I also consult with FTSE 500 companies on internal neuro-inclusion strategies and work with tech firms to make their products more neuro-inclusive.
 My approach to coaching is different because my diagnosis happened over a decade ago.
-I've had time to test what actually works.
-Honestly, I don't believe in 90% of the guidance out there.
-What I've learned is that environment and self-trust are at the heart of meaningful ADHD support.
+What I've learned is that environment and self-trust are at the heart of meaningful support, especially ADHD support with a non judgemental and understanding lens.
+I do find it important to share here that coaching is not the bee-all and end-all.
+This may just be a small piece to your puzzle of tiny changes and insights that help make it feel lighter and easier to move forward.

 What coaching with me looks like here